What causes Liner Curl?

 Minimum System Requirements

-Color-Logic Design Suite (palettes and plugins): Compatible with Adobe Indesign, Illustrator, and Photoshop, versions CS6* upwards, on both Mac and Windows platforms.
+The Color-Logic Design Suite (palettes and plugins): Compatible with Adobe Indesign, Illustrator, and Photoshop CC or higher, on both Mac and Windows platforms.

-*We continue to provide our original installers for Adobe CS6, however product support for that product has officially ended.
-CS6 users can still use our products, but no technical support or developmental work will be provided should there be any issues with these products.
+Product support for CS6 has officially ended.
 We advise customers to update to the most current Adobe Creative Cloud to ensure future compatibility with Color-Logic products.

 "Sizing" SBS Board for metallic ink printing